The other party asks for your data room. You have 24 hours. This is exactly what should be in it - organized, ready, and nothing missing.

 This is where Ellty is different from just uploading files somewhere.
 When you share a data room link, you can see who accessed it, which documents they opened, which pages they spent the most time on, and when they came back.

-Real-time notifications mean you know when someone is actively in your room - not three days later when you follow up and they've already moved on to something else.
+Real-time notifications mean you know when someone is actively in your room, not three days later when you follow up and they've already moved on to something else.

 A data room is a secure online space where you store and share confidential company documents with investors, acquirers, or legal teams.
-Think of it as a controlled filing cabinet that tracks who accesses what - with features like NDA gating, access permissions, and document watermarking that normal cloud storage doesn't have.
+Think of it as a controlled filing cabinet that tracks who accesses what, with features like NDA gating, access permissions, and document watermarking that normal cloud storage doesn't have.

 The core documents are: corporate formation papers, financials (P&L, balance sheet, cash flow, financial model), cap table, IP assignments, key customer contracts, employment agreements for key people, and your pitch deck.
-The exact list depends on your stage - a seed round needs fewer documents than a Series B or M&A process.

 A due diligence request list (sometimes called a diligence checklist or DDQ) is a document an investor or acquirer sends you listing every document and piece of information they need before closing a deal.
 Your data room is where you fulfill that request.
 Having your data room organized in advance means you can respond in hours instead of days.

-Yes - but it doesn't need to be elaborate.
+Yes, but it doesn't need to be elaborate.
 At seed stage, a clean room with your pitch deck, basic financials, cap table, certificate of incorporation, SAFE documents, IP assignments, and founder bios is usually enough.
 The key is having it ready before an investor asks, not scrambling to build it mid-conversation.

 NDA gating means that before anyone can access your data room, they must read and digitally accept a non-disclosure agreement.
-It's automated - you don't have to chase signatures manually.
+It's automated, you don't have to chase signatures manually.
 Ellty Data Room plan includes NDA gating as a built-in feature.

 Dynamic watermarks automatically overlay each document with the viewer's name, email, and a timestamp.
 If someone screenshots or forwards a page, the watermark travels with it and identifies exactly who had access.
 This is a strong deterrent against unauthorized sharing of sensitive documents.